How banks and funds are gaming money markets in India

 Some bankers said they saw no harm in the trades.

 "It is like the difference between tax evasion and tax planning.
-If someone is trying to find an opportunity to maximize returns, then why not?," one banker said.
+If someone is trying to find an opportunity to maximise returns, then why not?," one banker said.

 (Editing by Rafael Nam and Tony Munroe; Editing by Kim Coghill)